comicrelief/campaign/docs/feature-branching.md

 ### Before you create your feature branch

-Make sure you are on the `develop` branch then enter the command `git pull`
+Make sure you are on the `develop` branch then enter the command `git pull origin develop`

 ### Creating a feature branch